by JSAGL and Starsky Hutch 76

 The Australian Outback:

-Powering up, Adam headed at top speed to Sydney and the JLA teleporter there.
-He prayed that he had made it to Earth on time.
+Powering up his jetpack, Adam headed at top speed over the skies of Australia toward Sydney and the JLA teleporter there.
+He prayed that he could reach the Justice League in time.

 Conglomerate Headquarters, one hour after impact: